christian-schlichtherle/archive-diff/README.md

 diff().first(jar(first)).second(jar(second)).to(jar(delta));
 ```

+If you wanted to use the `archive-io-juz` module instead of the `archive-io-commons-compress` module, then, apart from
+configuring the class path, you would only have to edit the `import` statement as shown in the next example.

-### Patching a JAR file from a generated delta JAR file to another JAR file
+### Patching a JAR file from a delta JAR file to another JAR file

-The following code patches a JAR file from a generated JAR file to another JAR file.
+The following code patches a JAR file from a delta JAR file to another JAR file.
-It uses the facade of the `JUZ` class to access the JAR files using `java.util.jar`.
+It uses the `JUZ` facade to access the JAR files using `java.util.jar`.
-It also uses the facade of the `Delta` class for the actual patching.
+It also uses the `Delta` facade for the actual patching.

 ```java
 import java.io.File;